Click here to see the latest draft (as of 11/6/14) of the new Comprehensive Plan!

-If you missed one of these public unveilings, have no worries.
-Click on the video player above, or click here to see the draft Plan.
+If you missed one of the public unveilings, have no worries.
+Click on the video player above, or click here to see the latest draft (as of 11/6/14) the Plan.

 The Comprehensive Plan is the "roadmap” for how Cedar Park will look and feel in the next 20 years.
 Some tangible results of the previous Comprehensive Plan include Cedar Park Center, Cedar Park Regional Medical Center, hotels, and destination shopping-dining-family entertainment at 1890 Ranch.
 The draft of the new Plan has been in the making for more than a year now, and was created through a collaborative effort between City staff and the Comprehensive Plan Advisory Committee (CPAC) which consists of citizens, business owners, Mayor Matt Powell and City Council Members Lowell Moore and Don Tracy.
 Together, the City and CPAC solicited public feedback via an interactive web application in which citizens engaged in an online conversation about their vision for the future of Cedar Park.